-Every insurance policy is different and is individualized for you, thus, we do not have access to it, nor can we give you any information about your policy and what it will pay.
+Every insurance policy is different and is individualized for you.
+We do not have access to this information nor can we give you any information about your policy and what it will pay.

 It is important for you to ask your insurance company for information about out-of-network benefits for your individual policy and how to file for them.

-That being said, we have many Medicare patients that use our integrative, holistic services because they desire the high quality of care they receive from us.
+That being said, many people with Medicare work with an in-network provider for their primary needs and see our physicians for functional integrative medicine and consultations periodically.
+They choose to pay out of pocket because they desire the high quality of care they receive from us.
 This is a decision you must make for yourself.
 If you have Medicare and you choose to use our services, you will be expected to pay in full at the time of the appointment which is our standard policy.

 5. What if I have Medicare and a secondary commercial insurance – can I submit receipts to my secondary?

 If Medicare is your primary insurance and you have a secondary commercial insurance, then we are not able to give you a receipt to submit for reimbursement.
-This is because we are out of network with Medicare.
-If you have a commercial insurance company as your primary insurance and Medicare as your secondary insurance, we recommend you call your primary insurance company and inquire on how to file.
-We do not have any information about this; it is unique to your policy.
+This is because we are out opted out with Medicare.

 6. Do you take Medicaid?